emmt/ScientificCameras.jl/README.md

     using ScientificCameras.PixelFormats

 to your code, as `using ScientificCameras` only imports public methods defined by the package (no types).
-If what follows, it is assumed that `ScientificCameras.PixelFormats` has been imported with `using`.
+In what follows, it is assumed that `ScientificCameras.PixelFormats` has been imported with `using` as shown above.

 Actual pixel formats are concrete sub-types of `PixelFormat{N}`.
 The type hierarchy is: